-Another version of the bridgeless SEPIC PFC converter, which has advantages of reduced switch voltage stress and low EMI noise compared to the conventional SEPIC converter, is shown in Figure 11(d).
+Another version of the bridgeless SEPIC PFC converter, which has advantages of reduced switch voltage stress and low EMI noise compared to the conventional SEPIC converter, is shown in Fig. 11(d).

-4.3 | A modified bridgeless SEPIC PFC converter with extended gain
+4.3 A modified bridgeless SEPIC PFC converter with extended gain

-In [24], the authors proposed a bridgeless SEPIC rectifier (Figure 12) with a voltage multiplier cell which is derived from the modified SEPIC converter in [39].
-The bridgeless structure reduces the conduction losses, and multiplier cells (D_1, C_3) and (D_2, C_3) increase the gain and reduce the stress on the switches.
+In [24], the authors proposed a bridgeless SEPIC rectifier (Fig. 12) with a voltage multiplier cell which is derived from the modified SEPIC converter in [39].
+The bridgeless structure reduces the conduction losses, and multiplier cells (D_1,C_3) and (D_2,C_3) increases the gain and reduce the stress on the switches.
 However, the increase of voltage gain leads to efficiency improvement at the lower side of grid voltage; therefore, requirements for thermal management are drastically reduced compared to their conventional counterparts [18].
-However, the converter in [18].
+However, the common mode EMI generation of this topology is similar to the converter in [18].
 Furthermore, to achieve low input current ripples all three inductors can be coupled on a single magnetic core.
-Therefore, the requirement for input filtering is minimised.
+Therefore, the requirement for input filtering is minimized.